vasiltatarov/InstaHub/README.md

 ASP.NET Core MVC Application

 ----
-### This is the current state of database diagrams relations in my app.
+### This is the current state of database diagrams entity relations in my app.
 ![](DatabaseDiagrams.png)